Princess Badiya bint Hassan

-Princess Badiya bint Hassan (born 23 March 1974) is a Jordanian princess.
-She is the third daughter of Prince Hassan bin Talal and Princess Sarvath al-Hassan, she is also the cousin of King Abdullah II.
+Princess Badiya bint El Hassan (born 23 March 1974) is a Jordanian princess.
+She is the third daughter of Prince Hassan bin Talal and Princess Sarvath al-Hassan, and a first cousin of King Abdullah II.

 She chairs the committee of the Mosaic Awards for Talent in London and is a member of its board.
 She has also contributed to reinforcing the foundation's work ever since it was created.